vega/vega-lite/CONTRIBUTING.md

   - `compiled` The generated Vega specifications and SVG files of the Vega-Lite examples.

 - `scripts/` - Scripts for NPM commands.
-- `site/` - Misc files for serving the website and gallery.
 - `src/` - Main source code directory.
   - All interfaces for Vega-Lite syntax should be declared at the top-level of the `src/` folder.
     - `src/index.ts` is the root file for Vega-Lite codebase that exports the global `vl` object.